Jill Adams: Film career

-The same year, Jill Adams had a part in a late-night stage revue, On with the New, starring Anthony Newley, and she began taking bit roles in movies – dancing with Nigel Patrick in Forbidden Cargo, appearing in The Young Lovers (1954), The Black Knight (1954), Out of the Clouds (1955), the Arthur Askey comedy The Love Match (1955), and in Doctor at Sea (1955) with Dirk Bogarde.
+The same year, Jill Adams participated in a late-night stage revue, On with the New, starring Anthony Newley, and she began taking bit roles in movies – dancing with Nigel Patrick in Forbidden Cargo, appearing in The Young Lovers (1954), The Black Knight (1954), Out of the Clouds (1955), the Arthur Askey comedy The Love Match (1955), and Doctor at Sea (1955) with Dirk Bogarde.
 She also appeared in episodes of the television series The Vise and Aggie.

-Adams had one of her first substantial roles in the sprightly "Quota quickie" movie One Jump Ahead (1955), in a rare villainous portrayal as a murderess who was once an old flame of a reporter (Paul Carpenter) who is usually "one jump ahead" of the police.
+Adams had one of her first substantial roles in the sprightly "quota quickie" movie One Jump Ahead (1955), in a rare villainous portrayal as a murderess who was once an old flame of a reporter (Paul Carpenter) who is usually "one jump ahead" of the police.
 Adams was one of Rex Harrison's seven wives in the sophisticated comedy The Constant Husband (1955).

 Her most notable films were comedies, at which she excelled, such as Doctor at Sea (1955), Value for Money (1955), Private's Progress (1956), Brothers in Law (1957) and The Green Man (1956), in which she starred with Alastair Sim and George Cole.
 She also did some stage and radio work.

-Adams had the leading role in a low budget crime film One Way Out (1955) and a TV series Wideawake (1957).
+Adams had the leading role in a low-budget crime film, One Way Out (1955), and a TV series, Wideawake (1957).
 She had roles in episodes of My Pal Bob and Educated Evans.

-Adams appeared with Richard Attenborough in The Scamp (1957), and was given star billing in an Australian movie, Dust in the Sun (1958), but it had limited distribution.
+Adams appeared with Richard Attenborough in The Scamp (1957) and was given star billing in an Australian movie, Dust in the Sun (1958), but it had limited distribution.

-In 1960/61 she featured in a television series, The Flying Doctor, based on the real-life activities of the Royal Flying Doctor Service serving the Australian outback, but filmed in Australia.
+In 1960/61 she featured in a television series, The Flying Doctor, based on the real-life activities of the Royal Flying Doctor Service serving the Australian outback but filmed in Australia.

 Her career at this point seemed to lose direction.
 Death Over My Shoulder (1958) and Crosstrap (1960) had been poor "B" movies, and her roles in Carry On Constable (1960) and Doctor in Distress (1963) were small.
 The Yellow Teddy Bears (1963) was an exploitation thriller (its US title was Gutter Girls), and her small role in Promise Her Anything (1965), starring Warren Beatty and Leslie Caron, was to be her last.